Adam Jacobs: Personal life

-Jacobs met his future wife, Kelly, performing in a Christmas show in Hershey, Pennsylvania.
+Jacobs met his future wife, Kelly Kohnert, performing in a Christmas show in Hershey, Pennsylvania.
 While she was performing as a dancer, he starred as the show's Santa Claus.
 The two were later married, and their twin boys were born on January 27, 2014.
-The family moved away from Hell's Kitchen and moved to Wilmette, IL in 2018.
-Jacobs' younger sister, Arielle Jacobs, is also a successful theater actress and is currently starring as Princess Jasmine in Disney's Aladdin on Broadway.
+The family moved away from Sunnyside and moved to Wilmette, Illinois, in 2018.
+Jacobs' younger sister, Arielle Jacobs, is also a successful theater actress and starred as Princess Jasmine in Aladdin on Broadway and as Imelda in Here Lies Love on Broadway.